aaryavlal/backend/Quest/README.md

 ## 📄 License

-Educational prototype - feel free to use and modify as needed.
+Educational project - feel free to use and modify as needed.